nuxt-contrib/tib/README.md

 ## Known issues / caveats

-- If you force exit Node then running commands will keep running (eg geckodriver, chromedriver, Xvfb, browserstack-local)
+- If Node force exits then local running commands might keep running (eg geckodriver, chromedriver, Xvfb, browserstack-local)
+  - _workaround_: none unfortunately
 - On CircleCI puppeteer sometimes triggers `Protocol error (Runtime.callFunctionOn): Target closed` error on page.evaluate
   - _workaround_: use `chrome/selenium`
-- On Firefox you cannot run two page functions at the same time, also not when they are async
+- with Firefox you cannot run two page functions at the same time, also not when they are async
+  - _workaround_: combine the functionality you need in a single page function
+- with Safari you can get ScriptTimeoutError on asynchronous page function execution.
+Often the timeout is in ms and the scripts are still executed
+  - _workaround_: wrap runAsyncScript calls in `try/catch`

 ## Thanks
 - [Team Nuxt.js](https://github.com/nuxt/nuxt.js/) for providing a browserstack key to test with